chunkyguy/chunkyguy.github.io/_posts/2022-11-27-intro-simple-layout-engine.md

 }
 ```

 I often wish if the Auto Layout were not that tightly coupled with `UIKit`.
-In a sense, if I could just run Auto Layout without a layout pass.
-This inspired me to take another take of building UIs without Auto Layout with something I'd like to call as *Simple Manual Layout*.
+In a sense I wish I could just run Auto Layout without a UIKit draw layout pass.
+This inspired me to take another take of building UIs without Auto Layout with something I’d like to call as *Simple Manual Layout*.

 ## Inspiration